 JHPEP is rooted in evidence-based communication principles and motivational interviewing skills that can be customized to meet local needs.
 JHPEP has several components:

 - Planning—includes a culture assessment, identification of the JHPEP team and champion leaders, clarification of team goals, and development of a training plan;

-- In-person Workshop—4 to 8 hours of skills training and a 1-hour education session for JHPEP champion leaders;
+- In-person Workshop—4 hours of skills training and a 1-hour education session for JHPEP champion leaders;

 - Maintenance & Evaluation—1-year post-workshop support of trainee to help maintain learned skills, using email “JHPEP Tip of the Month” with video learning and expert coaching of local champions, evaluation support with measurement of learner and patient outcomes.

 Stephen T. Wegener, Ph.D., ABPP is director of the Division of Rehabilitation Psychology and Neuropsychology, professor of Physical Medicine and Rehabilitation in the Johns Hopkins University School of Medicine, and a professor of Health Policy and Management in the Johns Hopkins Bloomberg School of Public Health.
 His clinical activity is focused on providing psychological services to persons with traumatic injuries and chronic illness.
 His research focuses on theories and projects that have the potential to improve function and reduce disability.
 These projects emphasize the importance of patient-centered care models, self-management by patients and the use of motivational interviewing by providers.
 His research has been supported by grants from the National Institutes of Health, Centers for Disease Control, the Department of Defense and several foundations.